newchuyalong/libgdx-learning/a-note-from-the-translation.md

 if we decide a way to store all images on the wiki on badlogic servers (to prevent 404s) we can `grep ![]` to find them!

 ## Misc. ##

 I'm not translating the [[Graphics]] post, because it needs to be rewritten! motivation! (see editors note for repetition)

+I'm also not translating a few of the pages marked `deprecated`, mostly the `beginner` tutorials.
+I chose not to because they're wildly out of date, and it seemed like it was futile

 ## issues: ##